kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 In order to properly support the User Stories for “Kubernetes developer wishes to add a field to an existing API version” and “Kubernetes developer adds a new version an API” it is important that `validation-gen` and the associated tooling for IDL tags have robust UX that immediately notifies users when tags are not used properly.
 To support this `validation-gen` will have options for validators subject to when they register so that validation authors can express how their associated IDL tag should be used and the framework will error if a user uses an IDL tag incorrectly.
 See this related WIP PR [here](https://github.com/jpbetz/kubernetes/pull/89) adding such functionality to the prototype for an example of what this might look like.

-The goal is that when a user makes a mistake in authoring IDL tags we give a meaning error.
+The goal is that when a user makes a mistake in authoring IDL tags we give a meaningful error.
 Users are not expected to know the underlying system or be an insider on the project to successfully use Declarative Validation.

 ### Introduce new validation tests and test framework

 New validation tests will be created as part of the migration process for contributors migrating fields using `validation-gen`.
 Additionally, a test framework and associated migration test utilities will be created as part of `validation-gen` to leverage the new centralized validation rules and to ensure validation consistency across hand-written and declarative validation rules.
 See the [Test Plan](?tab=t.0#bookmark=id.a86sekfgbuen) section for more details.

 #### New Validations Vs Migrating Validations
-`validation-gen`
+FIXME...

 #### New Validation Tests
 As part of the process for migrating fields, contributors will scrutinize and improve as needed the current validation tests.
 No field can go thru migration without a robust test for the field being migrated, which proves that it is validated correctly before the change and after.
 Many existing tests are not sufficient to verify 100% equivalency and need retooling.
 This allows us to de-risk migration problems by scrutinizing the current tests and enhancing them.